-SFMOMA: How does the title Unstable Presence capture this exhibition, and this moment?
+SFMOMA: How does the title Unstable Presence capture this exhibition?

 RAFAEL LOZANO-HEMMER: It’s a paradox.
 Presence is often associated with existence, continuity in time, or material reality.
 The “unstable” here refers to interaction, improvisation, and performance.
 The instability brought by participation is welcome, because it allows constant reinterpretation of the work.